 Though Toronto is so often the set for blockbuster films, it rarely plays itself – so it’s no surprise that Turning Red has Torontonians everywhere rejoicing.
 The movie acts a spot-your-neighbourhood game, with so many Toronto references you’ll lose count.
 Turning Red also serves as a love letter to Toronto, a beautiful tribute to Shi’s Chinese Canadian culture and a truly perfect reflection of what it’s like to be a teen girl.

-Before you make Turning Red your Friday movie pick tonight, let’s go over some of the Canadiana that Shi showcased in this automatic Canadian classic.
+Before you make Turning Red your Friday movie pick tonight in celebration of Shi’s nomination, let’s go over some of the Canadiana that Shi showcased in this automatic Canadian classic.

 Lester B. Pearson Middle School